google/ripunzip/README.md

 #### Development

-Pull requests are accepted (see [the contributing doc](docs/contributing.md).
+Pull requests are welcome - see [the contributing doc](docs/contributing.md).
 The focus of this project remains efficiently unzipping entire zip files, and any speed increases are greatly appreciated! `cargo criterion` is used for performance testing, though the benchmark suite doesn't do a great job of simulating real conditions.
 In particular please